katarzynadutkowska/WED/index.md

 ## Welcome!

-This website is dedicated to the Water Emission Database (Dutkowska et al. 2021, submm.).
-Here you will find all of the crucial information on the content of the database, use of data and projects associated.
+<div style="text-align: justify"> This website is dedicated to the Water Emission Database (Dutkowska et al. 2021, submm.).
+Here you will find all of the crucial information on the content of the database, use of data and projects associated. </div>

 ### Markdown